-- Develop and offer both live trainings and online, interactive trainings (and related materials) on the Governmental Conduct Act and other laws within the Commission's jurisdiction; provide those trainings to both state agencies and local public bodies. - Issue formal and informal advisory opinions upon proper request. - Request and work with the Compilation Commission to include State Ethics Commission advisory opinions on NMOneSource.com
+- Subject to requested appropriations, hire an Attorney IV and a Paralegal-A, so that the Commission has a greater ability to timely issue formal advisory opinions and informal advisory letters that are correct and responsive to any requester. - Research and prepare recommended amendments to the state ethics laws for consideration by members of the legislature during the 2023 legislative session. - Develop and offer trainings and continuing legal education courses (and related materials) on the Governmental Conduct Act and other laws within the Commission's jurisdiction; provide those trainings to both state agencies and local public bodies. - Issue formal and informal advisory opinions upon proper request. - Work with the Compilation Commission to ensure that State Ethics Commission advisory opinions are published on NMOneSource.com and New Mexico's statutes are annotated with the growing body of Ethics Commission advisory opinions - Prepare and deliver ethics training for legislators in December 2022 or January 2023, before the 60-day session